iamruicarvalho/LDTS-Snake-Game/README.md

 ### -The Pattern
-Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the classes that use it.
+TEMPLATE PATTERN is used to define an algorithm as a skeleton of operations and leave the details to be implemented by the classes that use it.
 The overall structure and sequence of the algorithm are preserved by the core skeleton.

 ### -Implementation